The Best Film Cameras for Wedding Photography

 Olympus Stylus

 This camera is a beauty!
 It’s a small point and shoot camera with a lot of versatility.
 This is a go-to for movement, low light situations, and just easy and quick grabs.
 This one has been my personal go-to for events, travel, and hanging out with friends.
-This is a great go-to film camera for weddings in low light situations or just to snag some casual candids.
+This is a great go-to film camera for weddings in low light situations or just to snag some casual candids, the direct flash adds a nice touch of “no fucks given” if you ask me.
+Honestly, it’s the best camera for “no thoughts, just vibes.”

 This one is a fun little camera, albeit it requires a little more work in post processing to create these dope little images.
 The Reto 3D Camera takes 3 images simultaneously, that you then put together in their Retrospekt app to create a 3D illusion as shown below.